oracle-cne/ocne/doc/cluster-management/olvm.md

 * All the network interface devices should be the same, such as enp1s0.

 ## Restrictions
-* This is a developer release feature so you must be using the developer RPM for the Oracle Cloud Native Environment CLI.
-* The OLVM Cluster API Provider does not support DHCP, you must allocate a range of external IPs.
+* The OLVM Cluster API Provider does not support DHCP, you must allocate a contiguous range of external IPs.

 #  Oracle Cloud Native Environment CLI cluster configuration for OLVM
 Before running any `ocne` command related to OLVM, you must create the configuration file.